DeepSea-Developments/deepdeck.co/docs/en/QuickStartGuide/qsg-firmware-update.md

   <img src="https://github.com/DeepSea-Developments/DeepDeck.Ahuyama.fw/assets/5274871/2be958e3-d27d-44b8-a864-ff7a46ee1447?raw=true" alt="DeepDeck version check" width="60%"/>
 </p>

 ### Troubleshooting and additional information

+???+ bug "The DeepDeck connects and disconnects continuously from the PCs bluetooth"

+    A known issue is that **after flashing the deepdeck** the bluetooth connection goes crazy and it connects and disconnects.
+This just happens on this situation, and to solve this you should unpair the deepdeck from the device, reboot the deepdeck, and boot again.
+    We will see how to solve this bug, but as the workaround is easy and **only happens after flashing** it has low priority on the development.

-For more information, go to the [complete guide of the DeepDeck installer](https://deepdeck.co/installer/).
+For more information, go to the [complete guide of the DeepDeck installer](../Docs/installer.md).